Mission: Impossible III: Plot

-Ethan Hunt has retired from IMF fieldwork.
-He trains recruits and has settled down with his fiancée, nurse Julia Meade, who is unaware of his real job.
-He is approached by IMF Assistant Director of Operations John Musgrave about a special mission to rescue one of his protégés, Lindsey Farris, who was captured while investigating arms dealer Owen Davian.
+IMF agent Ethan Hunt is retired from fieldwork and has settled down, with his fiancée, nurse Julia Meade, who is unaware of his job training recruits.
+IMF Director of Operations John Musgrave approaches him about a special mission to rescue one of his protégés, Lindsey Farris, who was captured while investigating arms dealer Owen Davian.
 Musgrave has already prepared a team for Ethan: Declan Gormley, Zhen Lei, and old partner Luther Stickell.
 The team rescues Lindsey in Berlin and collects two damaged laptops.
 As they flee, Ethan discovers an explosive pellet implanted in Lindsey's head.
-Before he can disable it with a defibrillator, it kills her.
+Before he can disable it with a defibrillator, it detonates and kills her.

-IMF Director Theodore Brassel reprimands Ethan and Musgrave.
-Ethan learns that Lindsey mailed him a postcard before her capture and discovers a magnetic microdot under the stamp.
-IMF technician Benji Dunn recovers enough data from the laptops to determine Davian will be in Vatican City to obtain a mysterious object codenamed the "Rabbit's Foot."
+Ethan later learns that Lindsey mailed him a postcard before her capture and discovers a magnetic microdot under the stamp.
+IMF technician Benji Dunn recovers enough data from the laptops to determine Davian will be in Vatican City to obtain a mysterious biological hazard codenamed the "Rabbit's Foot".
+Ethan visits Julia at her work, which results in their spontaneous marriage.
 Ethan plans an unofficial mission to capture Davian.
-Before leaving, he and Julia have an impromptu wedding at her hospital's chapel.
 The team successfully infiltrates the Vatican and captures Davian.
-On the return flight to the U.S., Davian is exceedingly calm under Ethan's brutal interrogation.
-After landing, Ethan learns that Lindsey's microdot contains a warning about Brassel and Davian.
+On the return flight to the US, Davian is unfazed by Ethan's interrogation and responds by promising to kill everyone for whom he cares.

-The convoy taking them across the Chesapeake Bay Bridge–Tunnel is ambushed by mercenaries who extract Davian.
-Realizing Julia is also in danger, Ethan races to Julia's hospital to discover her already kidnapped.
-Davian calls Ethan and gives him 48 hours to recover the Rabbit's Foot in exchange for Julia's life.
-Before he can move, Ethan is apprehended by the IMF and questioned for the loss of Davian.
+After landing, Ethan learns that Lindsey's microdot is warning about Davian and IMF director Theodore Brassel.
+The convoy taking them across the Chesapeake Bay Bridge is ambushed by mercenaries who extract Davian.
+Realizing Julia is in danger, Ethan races to Julia's hospital to discover she has already been kidnapped.
+Davian calls Ethan and gives him 48 hours to deliver the Rabbit's Foot in exchange for Julia's life.
+Before he can move, Ethan is apprehended by the IMF and questioned about the loss of Davian.
 While in the room as part of Ethan's interrogation, Musgrave discreetly mouths that the Rabbit's Foot is located in Shanghai and assists Ethan in escaping.
-Ethan travels to Shanghai and meets his team, who Musgrave sent there under the guise of another operation.
-Ethan obtains the Rabbit's Foot and delivers it to Davian, who tranquilizes him and implants in his head a micro-explosive similar to the one that killed Lindsey.
+Ethan travels to Shanghai and meets his team, which Musgrave sent there under the guise of another operation.
+Ethan obtains the Rabbit's Foot and delivers it to Davian, who tranquilizes him and implants a micro-explosive similar to the one that killed Lindsey in his head.